enjarai/multichats/docs/index.md

 You can join as many alliances as you want, but some might not accept you if you're gonna two-time them.
-If you do join multiple alliances, the one that shows up next to your name in the tab menu is decided by your primary alliance setting.
+If you do join multiple alliances, the one that shows up next to your name in the tab menu is decided by your [primary alliance] setting.
 This can be configured using the `/alliance primary set <name>` command, Or you can reset it to the default with `/alliance primary reset`.

-For more info, check out the [general command reference] and [chatrooms basics]
+For more info, check out the [general command reference], [chatrooms basics] and [primary alliance] pages.

 [general command reference]: commands.md
 [chatrooms basics]: chatrooms-basics.md
+[primary alliance]: primary-members.md

 ### Creating an alliance